-Skipping meals is never a good thing, but is especially harmful for Vata types and Vata imbalances.
-Eating three healthy meals each day at proper times is crucial for reducing Vata after it has been increased.
-Skipping meals will inevitably lead to anxiety, spaciness, dizziness, low energy, depletion, restless thoughts, sleep issues and other Vata disorders.
+Skipping meals is never a good thing, but is especially harmful to Vata types and Vata imbalances.
+Eating three healthy meals a day at proper times is crucial for reducing Vata after it has been increased.
+Skipping meals will inevitably lead to anxiety, spaciness, dizziness, low energy, depletion, restless thoughts, sleep issues, and other Vata disorders.

 8. Stay Warm!

 Vata, being cold by nature, makes it essential for bundling up and dressing for the season.
-If it is Fall or Winter, not only should you have layers and a warm jacket, but a hat, scarf and gloves as well.
-If it is cold or windy outside, it is vital to cover the extremities along with the head, ears and throat.
-Avoid staying out too long in the cold and make sure to keep a comfortable indoor temperature as well. ***If you experience multiple seasons in one day, as we do here in Boulder, it is very important to be prepared with layers!
+If it is fall or winter, not only should you have layers and a warm jacket, but a hat, scarf, and gloves as well.
+If it is cold or windy outside, it is vital to cover the extremities along with the head, ears, and throat.
+Avoid staying out too long in the cold, and make sure to keep a comfortable indoor temperature. ***If you experience multiple seasons in one day, as we do here in Boulder, it is very important to be prepared with layers!

 9. Take a warm bath before bed.

-Vata provocation can lead to constriction throughout the body including in the muscles, GI tract, colon and circulation.
-Taking a warm bath at the end of the day is a great way to reduce the systemic Vata, release the constriction, increase circulation and reduce overall stress.
-Adding a ginger/baking soda blend, epson salt or calming essential oils will enhance these effects even more.
+Vata provocation can lead to constriction throughout the body including in the muscles, GI tract, colon, and circulation.
+Taking a warm bath at the end of the day is a great way to reduce the systemic Vata, release the constriction, increase circulation, and reduce overall stress.
+Adding a ginger/baking soda blend, Epson salts, or calming essential oils will enhance these effects even more.
 Purchase our soothing Ginger Bath Blend here.

-Gentle or restorative Yoga is a powerful tool for reducing Vata.
-Vata needs slow, steady and grounding movements and this style of Yoga is sure to bring the kinetic energy down.
-Find a Gentle Yoga class in your area and go to this class each week.
-In order to see results, it is essential that you are consistent and attend at least class per week.
-Once you get the hang of some of these calming postures, feel free to practice them at home as well.
-Some great postures include supported forward folds (i.e. paschimottanasana, janu shirsasana), reclined “butterfly” pose (supta badhakonasana) and “legs up the wall” (viparita karani variation).
+Gentle or Restorative Yoga is a powerful tool for reducing Vata.
+Vata needs slow, steady, grounding movements, and this style of yoga is sure to bring the kinetic energy down.
+Find a gentle yoga class in your area and go to this class each week.
+In order to see results, it is essential that you are consistent and attend at least one class per week.
+Once you get the hang of some of these calming postures, feel free to practice them at home.
+Some great postures include supported forward folds (i.e. paschimottanasana, janu shirsasana), reclined “butterfly” pose (supta badhakonasana), and “legs up the wall” (viparita karani variation).

-Basti is the Ayurvedic term for herbal enema.
-This may sound weird to our Western culture, but this practice is the number one treatment for Vata dosha.
-This is typically done on a day when the food is simple and light (preferably kitchari) and can be performed first thing in the morning or in the evening 4-6 hours after the last meal.
+Basti is the Ayurvedic term for an herbal enema.
+This may sound strange to our Western culture, but this practice is the number one treatment for Vata dosha.
+An herbal enema is typically done on a day when the food is simple and light (preferably kitchari) and can be performed first thing in the morning or in the evening 4 to 6 hours after the last meal.
 The traditional decoction of herbs is a Dashamul tea.
-This can be accompanied by sesame oil or ghee if appropriate.
-Once performed this powerful Vata reducing decoction is inserted into the colon, which is the “home” of Vata, and therefore will target Vata directly.
+This can be accompanied by sesame oil or ghee, if appropriate.
+Once performed, this powerful Vata reducing decoction is inserted into the colon, which is the “home” of Vata, and therefore will target Vata directly.
 Purchase our Ayurvedic Herbal Enema Kit here.